Peace of mind: or how I learned to stop worrying and love being a wedding photographer.

 The Lightroom session will be exported as a self contained “Lightroom Catalog” and saved on both hard drives.
 This catalog is the most important as it contains all my edits to the photos in a non-destructive manner.

 The exported high quality JPEG files are the ones that the client gets.
 These are saved in the same locations as the Lightroom Catalogs.
-The Lightroom catalog exports and the JPEGs are kept indefinitely.
+The Lightroom catalog exports and the JPEGs are backed up and saved for as long as possible while the unused RAWs are deleted.

-So if a couple lost their files or USB key I would be able to provide them with another copy.
-I’m sure any couple would be happy to know that.
+So if a couple lost their files or USB key I should be able to provide them with another copy.

 But what about if all my backups got damaged?